(Continued from 1)

 or other independent study programs.
 However, programs

-accredited by the DETC are not as commonly accepted
+accredited by the DETC are not as generally accepted

-The U.S. Secretary of Education also maintains a database
+The U.S. Secretary of Education maintains a database for you to check

 institution accreditation and lists approximately